roman-sundurov/RandomUsers/README.md

 # RandomUsers
-The test project where I use SwiftUI skills and the randomuser.me API.
+The project where I use SwiftUI skills and the randomuser.me API.
 The application displays a list of random users.

 ## Stack:
 - Language - Swift